Editorial Process

 A manuscript will be reviewed for possible publication with the understanding that it is being submitted to JOHA alone at that point in time and has not been published anywhere, simultaneously submitted, or already accepted for publication elsewhere (except in the form of abstract, or as part of a published lecture, academic thesis, or archived in an institutional repository and author's web page - see deposit policy).

-A manuscript found suitable for publication in JOHA is sent to the Editorial board member(s), and they recommend one or two Expert Reviewers.
-If they are not able to do that, the Editor-in-Chief will select the reviewers.
-The journal follows a double-blind review process (at least two independent expert reviewers or external reviewers), wherein the reviewers and authors are unaware of each other's identity.
-The peer-review process takes four to six weeks.
-For editorials and letters to editors, the decision is made in the editorial review stage; no need for a peer review process.
+Once a manuscript is deemed appropriate for publication in JOHA, it is forwarded to one or more Editorial board members who then suggest suitable Expert Reviewers.
+In the event that the board members are unable to provide recommendations, the Editor-in-Chief will personally select the reviewers.
+To ensure fairness and impartiality, JOHA employs a double-blind review system, wherein both the reviewers and authors remain anonymous to each other.
+At least two independent expert reviewers or external reviewers are involved in this process.
+The peer-review process typically spans a duration of four to six weeks.
+However, for editorials and letters to the editors, the decision is made during the editorial review stage, bypassing the need for a formal peer review process.

 Early View articles are peer-reviewed and accepted articles officially published in JOHA.
 When the article is assigned to a volume/issue, the Early View article version will be removed, and the Final version will appear in the journal's associated published volume/issue.
-The date an article was first made available online will be carried over.
 The only difference between the Early View and Final versions is that the Early View article does not have page numbers yet, and the DOI number has not been registered/activated yet to Crossref.
 However, the DOI number and the layout format of the article remain the same.